 The six essential fluids that every car needs are engine oil, transmission fluid, brake fluid, coolant, power steering fluid, and windshield washer fluid.

 Engine oil, also referred to as motor oil, is the most vital fluid of all.
 As you may know, its primary job is to lubricate and protect your engine's components from overheating.
 As a responsible vehicle owner, you should know which type of oil your vehicle takes.
 You can find the oil specifications for your car in the owner's manual if you are unsure.
 There are 3 main types of motor oil: conventional, semi-synthetic, and synthetic.
+When it is time for your next oil change, bring your vehicle to our shop for quick service.

 Without this essential solution, your vehicle would not be able to slow down or come to a complete stop.
 If you start to notice a brake delay or unusual feeling with your brakes, you should first check your brake fluid levels.
+At our auto repair shop, we offer professional brake flushes to help properly maintain your vehicle.

 Engine coolant aids in cooling down your engine by absorbing excess heat and taking toxic byproducts out of the exhaust system.
 Without coolant, your engine would simply overheat.
+We recommend regular coolant flushes to help prevent major repairs down the road.

 Power Steering Fluid